ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi2/update2.md

 ---
 A sample spatial heatmap for the water pH characteristic levels that display the pH levels over various locations.
 ```

+## Next Steps

+We now intend to take our findings so far keep making more correlations between specific species of fish and water pH, as well as other water characteristics.
+We also in the future plan to accurately predict what the water should have been before 2008 and verify that our correlations are holding.